kelseyoo14/beautiful-lines/README.md

 Learn more about the developer: www.linkedin.com/in/kelseyonstenk

 Beautiful Lines is a visual library and study tool for Artists.
 In a real life drawing class, a model would pose in front of a class, changing poses at set intervals for students to study while drawing or painting.
 Beautiful Lines aims to replicate that experience for practice outside of class.
-Beautiful Lines makes it easy for artists to save images from anywhere online or users can transfer their saved boards/images from their Pinterest account.
-Users can also use Beautiful Lines to search the images they haved saved or to search all images that have been saved on Beautiful Lines - to find references or new inspiration!
+Beautiful Lines makes it easy for artists to save images from anywhere online or they can transfer their saved boards/images from their Pinterest account, that they can then use in timed drawing sessions.
+Artists can also use Beautiful Lines to search the images they have saved or to search all images that have been saved on Beautiful Lines - to find references or new inspiration!

 ## Table of Contents